jitsi/docker-jitsi-meet/README.md

 `JIGASI_BREWERY_MUC` | MUC name for the Jigasi pool | jigasibrewery `JIGASI_PORT_MIN` | Minimum port for media used by Jigasi | 20000
 `JIGASI_PORT_MAX` | Maximum port for media used by Jigasi | 20050
+`DISABLE_HTTPS` | Disable HTTPS, this can be useful if TLS connections are going to be handled outside of this setup | 1

 ### Running on a LAN environment